oracle/oci-ansible-collection/docs/collections/oracle/oci/oci_budget_alert_rule_facts_module.rst

                                     </td>
                 <td>on success</td>
                 <td>
-                                            <div>Delimited list of email addresses to receive the alert when it triggers.
-Delimiter character can be comma, space, TAB, or semicolon.</div>
+                                            <div>The delimited list of email addresses to receive the alert when it triggers.
+Delimiter characters can be a comma, space, TAB, or semicolon.</div>
                                         <br/>
                                                                 <div style="font-size: smaller"><b>Sample:</b></div>
                                                 <div style="font-size: smaller; color: blue; word-wrap: break-word; word-break: break-all;">recipients_example</div>